SaherMuhamed/network-geo-tracking/README.md

 - The script will process the network traffic data, generate a KML file named `"traffic.kml,"` and save it in the same directory.

 - You can open the "traffic.kml" file in Google Earth or any KML-compatible application to visualize the geolocation information of the network traffic.

+## How to get .pcap file?
+- you can open wireshark program then, start capture some network traffics and stop & save the capture file in this `.pcap` format

+**Note:** after you generate `kml` file, go ahead and open <link>https://www.google.com/mymaps/</link>, and import your `kml` file.